ashleyreality/Easy-Animator/resources/README.md

 # Easy-Animator

 The EasyAnimator model accepts IShape objects and IEvent objects.
 You can add these objects to the model to create text output describing a simple animation.

+### EasyAnimator
+The EastAnimator class is where the animations are run.
+It takes in arguments from a formatted test file to create animations with the AnimatorHelper class.

+### AnimatorHelper
+The AnimatorHelper class constructs and animation.
+It takes in a readable object and decides the output for the view.
+It calls other objects parse the readable and to build the model for a view.

 ### IAnimationModel
 The IAnimationModel interface describes methods you must use if you implement IAnimationModel.
 IAnimationModel objects are designed to represent an animation.
 We created this interface to expose only the public methods in the animation model for ease of use by the client.

 #### AnimationModelImpl
 AnimationModelImpl implements the AnimationModel interface.
 It generates an animation model.